walchko/github-blog/source/blog/Computers/serialization/machine-to-machine-serialization.md

 ## Cap'n Proto

 - The Cap’n Proto encoding is appropriate both as a data interchange format and an in-memory representation, so once your structure is built, you can simply write the bytes straight out to disk!
 - Inter-process communication: Multiple processes running on the same machine can share a Cap’n Proto message via shared memory.
 No need to pipe data through the kernel.
 Calling another process can be just as fast and easy as calling another thread.
 - Created by the Google project manager for protobuf version 2.
 He tried to fix things he didn't like and get rid of the pack/unpack time
 - Random access: You can read just one field of a message without parsing the whole thing.
+- Really designed for its own RPC system more scope than just message serialization
+- Awkward interfacing with zmq.
+In memory data structure unable to put into zmq without resorting to in memory copy which seems to negate the capability of storing data in memory the same as on wire
+- Cmake support for building messages in c++

 - Dislikes
   - Focus seems to be c++, python support spotty